gbattra/OOP-Design-Patterns-in-Java/HW3/Mazes/rec/README.md

 The implementation resides in the `AbstractRoomNode` class:
 ```
 @Override
 public Configuration grow(Configuration configuration) {
     // add this to the visited list
     configuration.addVisited(this);
 ```
-The first thing to occur upon entering the function is to mark the node as `visited` by setting a reference to it in the `config`'s `Node[][] visited` property, where the first index is the node's `Coordinate` `y` and the second coordinate `x`.
+The first thing to occur upon entering the function is to mark the node as `visited` by setting a reference to it in the `config`'s `Node[][] visited` property, where the first index is the node's `Coordinate` `y` and the second `x`.

 ```
 // get exit candidates
 List<Direction> exits = this.getPotentialExits(configuration);
 ```

-Then, it compiles a list of potential directions to attempt to "grow into".
-It does this using a `Configuration` object which helps the node understand its coordinates relative to the rest of the maze.
-For example, if the node resides on the border of a non-wrapping maze, it would the direction to that border from the list of exit candidates.
+Then, it compiles a list of potential directions to "grow into".
+It decides which exits are viable using a `Configuration` object which helps the node understand its coordinates relative to the rest of the maze.
+For example, if the node resides on the border of a non-wrapping maze, it would remove the direction to that border from the list of exit candidates.

 ```